manojmkv/higherordercomponent/README.md

 # higherordercomponent
-Created with CodeSandbox
-This is the basic example of higher order component example
+This is the basic example of higher order component